Maldives opposition protesters arrested after top court validates emergency rule

 Tour operators say hundreds of hotel bookings have been cancelled daily since the emergency was imposed, despite government assurances that all was normal in Indian Ocean resort islands far from the capital.

-The government said in a statement on Monday it had to take difficult steps to safeguard the constitution and ensure that civil and political rights were protected.
+The government said in a statement on Monday it had to take difficult steps to safeguard the constitution and ensure that civil and political rights were preserved.

 The prosecutor general has said the extension of the state of emergency was unconstitutional because parliament did not have the required quorum when it voted last week.